Thursday, May 31 – Aug 10, 2018

 In the work of artists Jessica Hankey and Erin Johnson, theatricality is a means of enlarging the self and creating new realities.
 In their multi-channel video installation Salidas y Entradas | Exits and Entrances, participants from three of El Paso’s senior centers explore the boundaries between rehearsal, improvisation, performance, and critique - traversing the spectrum from the permissible and everyday to the extraordinary or false.
 With the senior center – a site of social contact, care and collectivity – as a stage, the performers take up and play with social, political and geographical imaginaries.

-Jessica Hankey is an artist, curator, and is currently Director of the New Media Program at Southside Community Center in Ithaca, NY.
-Her installations combine modes of video and photographic practices to explore the social life of institutions.
+Jessica Hankey is an interdisciplinary artist whose installations combine modes of video and photographic practices to explore the social life of institutions.
 Her work has been shown nationally and internationally, including recent exhibitions at HERE in NY, NY and CTRL+SHFT in Oakland, CA. She received her MFA from UC Berkeley in 2014 and was a resident at the Skowhegan School of Painting and Sculpture in 2015.